akumina/AkuminaDev/docs/AK-Inactivity-Tracker.md

 ## Overview

 The inactivity tracker will force the user to do a refresh.
-The assists with any BACK button issues and random 403's caused by invalid SP sessions.
+This assists with any BACK button issues and random 403's caused by invalid SP sessions.

 <img src="https://akuminadownloads.blob.core.windows.net/wiki/AkuminaDev/InactivityTracker.png" width="350">